 Tip #4: Turn to online car sales platforms

 Cars.co.za, Autotrader.co.za, CarMag.co.za, and Gumtree.co.za are the most widely used car shopping platforms in South Africa.
 Car dealers advertise their stock on these websites and that makes them the perfect places to perform price comparisons and deep searches.
-Remember to stick to your budget and price range, hunt for the cars that you think are in the best condition and contact the dealer for more information.
+Remember to stick to your budget and price range.

 Pro Tip: Don’t be embarrassed to inform the salesperson that you’re shopping and have other vehicles you’re researching.
 Ask as many questions about the vehicle as possible and request walk-around videos and more photographs of the car in question.